|

 STRESS

 We hope to provide a second page of Botanical Terminology with additional information in due course.
-When we do, you will find a link to that page here.
+When we do, you will find a link to that page here.if it is long, stress itif it is short, stress the syllable before it (the anti-penult) VALUABLE LINKS

 If you wish to delve deeper into the subject of botanical terminology and nomenclature, or just want to check out a few terms, follow the links below to a few of my favourite sites.